 Another dangerous drug on the rise for Bay Staters is fentanyl.
 Fentanyl is a strong and fast-acting painkiller that, when abused, mimics the euphoric “high” of heroin.
 It is up to 100 times more powerful than morphine.
 Heroin is often laced with fentanyl, but the amount of pure fentanyl abuse has also increased.

+In Massachusetts, 66 percent of confirmed opioid-related overdose deaths that occurred in the first half of 2016 involved fentanyl – an increase from 57 percent in 2015.
 Pure fentanyl, as well as heroin mixed with fentanyl, is typically cheaper than pure heroin.
 Because of this, fentanyl has a high likelihood of abuse and dependency.

-Drug Laws in Massachusetts
+Drug Laws In Massachusetts

 An average of 11,000 people are arrested for drug offenses every year in Massachusetts, including the sale, possession, trafficking, cultivation and manufacturing of any illegal drug.
 The state imposes penalties for drug possession that can result in fines, jail time or a combination of both.
 Fines for drug charges vary according to the crime’s circumstances and a judge’s discretion.

 Massachusetts categorizes illegal substances into separate classes – Classes A through E. Class A includes drugs with the highest potential for addiction and the most severe penalties for possession.
 Meanwhile, Class E drugs include drugs with far less risk for dependency.
 Class E violations rarely result in jail time, but can result in probation or drug counseling.